Humaidu/material/_notes-from-day-14.md

 * Important for the teacher to bring in enough kit so we're not ferrying stuff around.
 * All problems can be solved on the last day; the projects are pretty simple so there are no emergencies.
 A sense of urgency is useful, though.
 As is the threat of not graduating.

+We need to move away from learned helplessness.
+"Sam, it's not downloading!"

 Things we need to cover from the beginning:
 * basic control flow. if/else, loops, functions.
 * ...